Solar Settlement at Schlierberg

 The Solar Settlement at Schlierberg (Solarsiedlung am Schlierberg) is a 59-home PlusEnergy housing community in Freiburg, Germany.
 Solar architect Rolf Disch wanted to apply his PlusEnergy concept, created originally with his Heliotrope home, to mass residential production.
-The residential complex won such awards as House of the Year (2002), Residential PV solar integration award (2002), and "Germany's most beautiful housing community" (2006).
+The residential complex won awards, including House of the Year (2002), Residential PV solar integration award (2002), and "Germany's most beautiful housing community" (2006).

 It is one of the first housing communities in the world in which all the homes produce a positive energy balance and which is emissions-free and CO_{2} neutral.

 Location

 The Solar Settlement at Schlierberg is a 59-home PlusEnergy housing community at Elly-Heuss-Knapp-Strasse/ Rosa-Luxemburg-Strasse adjacent to the Vauban quarter about 3 km from Freiburg city centre in South West Germany.
 Five rows of terraced houses with a Southern orientation are grouped to the left and right of a central access road, housing about 170 residents.